-I describe below some of my most significant research contributions (See also www.physics.utoronto.ca/~john):
+I describe below my eight most significant research contributions (see also www.physics.utoronto.ca/~john):

 Light Localization and Photonic Band Gaps.
-The field of classical 1. wave localization was initiated through a series of papers during 1983 and 1984 that I published while at Harvard University [see for instance Sajeev John and M. J. Stephen, Physical Review B 28, 6358, (1983)].
+I initiated the field of 1. classical wave localization through a series of papers during 1983 and 1984 that I published while at Harvard University [see for instance Sajeev John and M. J. Stephen, Physical Review B 28, 6358, (1983)].
 While this early work focused on elastic waves, it provided a clear basis for the generalization to electromagnetic waves.
 The field of photon localization and photonic band gaps (PBG) was initiated by two papers that I published in Physical Review Letters in 1984 ["Electromagnetic Absorption in a Disordered Medium near a Photon Mobility Edge" PRL 53, 2169 (1984)] and 1987 ["Strong Localization of Photons in Certain Disordered Dielectric Superlattices" PRL 58, 2486 (1987)].
 The original 1984 paper on light localization was followed immediately by key experiments on coherent backscattering of light by groups in Amsterdam and in France. А commentary on the early, pioneering work of 1984 was published by Prof. P.W.
 Anderson (Physics Nobel Laureate 1977) in Philosophical Magazine B52, 505-509 (1985).
-My paper of 1987, published while I was at Princeton University, was a starting point for the field of Photonic Band Gap Materials, a rapidly growing field which crosses the boundaries between physics, chemistry, engineering, and mathematics.
+My paper of 1987 represents the starting point for the field of Photonic Band Gap Materials, a rapidly growing field which crosses the boundaries between physics, chemistry, engineering, and mathematics.